Teaching guidelines +/- 15 minutes

 Audio and video

-1. Use 'deze' and 'dit' for things nearby, and 'die' and 'dat' for things farther away.
+1. Use 'deze' and 'dit' for things that are close by, and 'die' and 'dat' for things that are further away.

-2. The demonstrative pronoun corresponds with the gender and article of the word.
+2. The demonstrative pronoun agrees with the gender and article of the word.

 de-woordhet-woord